-Lori Loughlin & Daughter Olivia Jade’s Relationship Struggling Amid College Admissions Scandal
+Lori Loughlin & Daughter Olivia Jade’s Relationship Reportedly Struggling Amid College Admissions Scandal

 Lori Loughlin and her daughter, Olivia Jade, are said to be struggling in their relationship following the shocking college admissions scandal that the Fuller House star and her husband, Mossimo Giannulli, are currently wrapped up in.

 According to People Magazine, Lori Loughlin’s daughter, Olivia Jade, is very upset with both of her parents following their arrests.
-The YouTube sensation is reportedly leaning on her close friends, and avoiding her mother amid the drama.
+The YouTube sensation is reportedly leaning on her close friends and avoiding her mother amid the drama.

 “Olivia is hanging out with longtime friends, but that’s it.
 She doesn’t want to go out in public.
 Her boyfriend lives in Malibu, so she is spending time there, too.
 She is definitely upset with her parents.
 This wasn’t her idea,” an insider reveals.